LeidenHuman/LeidenHuman.github.io/index.md

 {% include section.html %}

-## Highlights
+## Latest Highlights

 Here you can find the latest updates of our lab.
+For older updates, please go the [updates](/update/) page.

+{% include limited_list.html data="posts" component="post-excerpt" %}

+## More about Leiden HumAN

 {% capture text %}